 If you want to know where to go in San Sebastian for the best food, start walking the old streets of Parte Vieja.
 This part of the city is called Old Town, containing the oldest establishments and narrowest paths and alleyways.

 San Sebastian is a food-lovers paradise and Old Town is where you’ll find the best-reviewed restaurants.
 You can enjoy fresh, authentic San Sebastian cuisine or innovative dishes from renowned chefs.
 Hopefully, you like seafood.
 As this is a coastal city, many dishes centre around the latest catches.

 The area is also known for its pintxos bars.
 Similar to tapas, these small appetizers are often served at bars with alcoholic beverages.
-The mouth-watering finger foods typically consist of bread topped with oven-melted cheese and other ingredients.
+These mouth-watering finger foods—undoubtedly considered some of the best street food in Europe!—typically consist of bread topped with oven-melted cheese and other ingredients.

 Enjoy a cold beverage from any of the café terraces around Constitution Plaza

 In the centre of Parte Vieja is the main public square.
 Constitution Plaza is often one of the first places that tourists go when exploring Old Town.
 It offers a central spot to orient yourself before venturing further out.